Japan Origami Museum, Narita Airport, Tokyo, Japan

 The detail and the amount of work folding the paper that went into these origami masterpieces is nothing short of amazing.

 The Japan Origami Museum also sells a pretty huge variety of origami art kits, paper, origami designs, and instruction booklets.
 They also sell original origami art works – just in case you’re all thumbs.

-Check out these Amazing Origami Art Creations:
+Check out some of the Best Origami Paper Folding Art Creations:

 The Japanese know a thing or two about art, and when it comes to origami things are no different.